 - Instance 3: Acts as a sandbox Gateway node.

-- Copy the API Manager product pack in 3 separate folders.
+Copy the WSO2 API Manager (WSO2 API-M) product pack into three (3) separate folders.

 Let's add offsets to the default ports of the two Gateway instances.
-A port offset ensures that there are no port conflicts when more than one WSO2 products run on the same server.
+A port offset ensures that there are no port conflicts when more than one WSO2 product runs on the same server.

-The two Gateway instances need to communicate with the Key Manager in the first API Manager instance.
+This is done for the two Gateway instances to be able to communicate with the Key Manager that is in the first API Manager instance.

 Tip: The Gateway environment names must be unique.